FrejaFischer/bachelor_openstream/backend/README.md

 * `openstream-cron` - CRON container, based on the backend docker-image
 * `openstream-keycloak` - Keycloak development instance
 * `openstream-db` - Postgres db server with databases for the backend & keycloak
+* `redis` - Used for Django Channel layers to handle communication between clients Websocket connections to slideshows

 Configurations / environment variables for each container can be found in the folder `dev-environment/`.